JuliaDynamics/CriticalTransitions.jl/docs/src/quickstart.md

 ## Basic usage
 The general workflow of `CriticalTransitions` essentially follows two steps:

-1. Define your system (see [Defining a StochSystem](@ref))
+1. Define your system (see [Define a CoupledSDE](@ref))
 2. Investigate the system by calling methods (see [Methods](@ref))

 !!! info "Extension to RateSystem and TippingSystem"
     We are currently working on extending the types of dynamical systems that can be studied with CriticalTransitions.jl.
-Particularly, we are planning to introduce the overarching structure `TippingSystem`, which has two subtypes: `StochSystem` (as it already exists) and `RateSystem`, a new dynamical system type in which the system parameters may evolve in time.
+Particularly, we are planning to introduce the overarching structure `TippingSystem`, which has two subtypes: `CoupledSDEs` (as it already exists) and `RateSystem`, a new dynamical system type in which the system parameters may evolve in time.

 ## Methods

-Currently the following functions are implemented to analyze a [`StochSystem`](@ref) and corresponding sample transition paths.
+Currently the following functions are implemented to analyze a [`CoupledSDEs`](@ref) and corresponding sample transition paths.

 ```@index